Americana music: Radio format

-The fiddle is a traditional stringed instrument that is often used in Americana music.
-Its versatile sound can create both slow, mournful melodies and fast, lively rhythms.
-Fiddles are often played using a technique called "sawing," which involves rapidly moving the bow back and forth across the strings to create a driving rhythm.
-Fiddles can add a haunting quality to Americana music and can create a sense of nostalgia and longing.

-Use in Canada
+Use in Canada and elsewhere

 Despite the genre's most common name, it is not practiced solely by artists from the United States, as numerous artists from Canada are also prominent in the genre.
 Canadian bands in the genre will sometimes be referred to as Canadiana rather than Americana in Canadian media, although this is not a widely recognized synonym elsewhere.
 A Norwegian scene is often referred to as Nordicana.